 Most people know Hedy Lamarr as a Hollywood legend, but the exhibition revealed how much more there was to her life and character.
 For example, her ideas on frequency hopping contributed significantly to technological innovations like WiFi and bluetooth.

-The displays included items from her son’s own private collection, and the Lamarr quotes on the walls proved rather entertaining.
+The exhibition included items from her son’s own private collection, and the Lamarr quotes on the walls proved rather entertaining.

 Ephrussi (2019/2020)